-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Sources that are governed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) (continued) • Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: • You have an in-person visit within 6 months prior to your first telehealth visit • You have an in-person visit every 12 months while receiving these telehealth services • Exceptions can be made to the above for certain circumstances • Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers. • Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: • You're not a new patient and • The check-in isn't related to an office visit in the past 7 days and • The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment • Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: • You're not a new patient and • The evaluation isn't related to an office visit in the past 7 days and • The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record.
+What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Virtual care (also referred to as telehealth services, virtual check-ins or eVisits) (continued) Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers.
+Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit within 24 hours or the soonest available appointment

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are several for What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Medicare-covered vision care: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Somions that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Vision care Medicare-covered vision care: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 See Section 3.1 of this chapter, Benefits we do not cover (exclusions).
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
 For people with diabetes, screening for diabetic retinopathy is covered once per year.
 If your visit involves other services you will not be charged for the office visit.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 If corrective lenses/frames (and replacements) are needed after a cataract removal without a lens implant we will cover one pair of eyeglasses or contact lenses.
-Medicare-covered vision care: \$0 for annual glaucoma screenings. \$0 for Medicare-covered eyewear after cataract surgery. \$0 for annual diabetic retinopathy screening. \$40 for each Medicare-covered exam to diagnose and treat diseases or conditions of the eye.
-Medicare-covered vision care: 30% for annual glaucoma screenings, Medicare-covered eyeglasses or contact lenses after cataract surgery, annual diabetic retinopathy screening, and each Medicare-covered exam to diagnose and treat diseases or conditions of the eye.
+Medicare-covered vision care: \$0 for annual glaucoma screenings. \$0 for Medicare-covered eyewear after cataract surgery. \$0 for annual diabetic retinopathy screening. \$45 for each Medicare-covered exam to diagnose and treat diseases or conditions of the eye.
+Medicare-covered vision care: 45% for annual glaucoma screenings, Medicare-covered eyeglasses or contact lenses after cataract surgery, annual diabetic retinopathy screening, and each Medicare- covered exam to diagnose and treat diseases or conditions of the eye.